 20. Disney's Animal Kingdom

 Perhaps Walt Disney World’s most lush theme park, Disney's Animal Kingdom is full of vegetation and natural wonders.
 It is because of this that visiting in the summer is a bit of a challenge thanks to high humidity.
-Avoid the high humidity of summer (and take advantage of the Discover Disney pass currently on offer for Florida residents).
+Avoid the high humidity of summer, and enjoy lower crowds too.
 Be sure to take a stroll through the Maharajah Jungle Trek as well as the Pangani Exploration Trail.